Kruze only works with funded startups - we know what it takes to raise that next round, and we’ll help you get there.

 For an early-stage company with low monthly expenses and no revenue, monthly bookkeeping costs should probably be under $1,000 - if not dramatically less.
 Our plans start at $600 per month, and go up as the company becomes more complicated and expenses grow.
 See what’s included in our pricing plans!

-We will be happy to talk with you about the differences between our pricing plans, but recommend you pick the plan that matches your funding levels and the amount of time you want to dedicate to your bookkeeping and regulatory paperwork.
+We will be happy to talk with you about the differences between our pricing packages, but recommend you pick the plan that matches your funding levels and the amount of time you want to dedicate to your bookkeeping and regulatory paperwork.

 Use the bookkeeping pricing calculator to estimate how much our affordable accounting services will cost your company - simply drag the arrow to your business’ average monthly expenses and the monthly cost will automatically recalculate in the chart.
 We think our bookkeeping services pricing is among the most competitive in the business, and we aren’t afraid to show it online in our calculator!